madsheller/PML_Exam/README.md

 ## Density modelling

-[THe notebook ProblemA.ipynb](https://github.com/madsheller/PML_Exam/blob/main/ProblemA.ipynb) contains all the code used in solving part A.
+[The notebook ProblemA.ipynb](https://github.com/madsheller/PML_Exam/blob/main/ProblemA.ipynb) contains all the code used in solving part A.

-The folder LeNet contains the CNN model used to compute accuracy scores.
+The folder [LeNet](https://github.com/madsheller/PML_Exam/tree/main/LeNet) contains the CNN model used to compute accuracy scores.

 ## Gaussian Process